david-dankelmann/CTF_Public/OverTheWire.org/Krypton/Krypton3/README.md

 We can reasonably guess the possible plaintext characters associated with their ciphertext partner as we have enough encrypted ciphertexts using the same key.
 We do so, until the guessed mapping reveals a semantic meaningful key, as some deviation has to be expected (some letters have nearly the same probability, so you can't say for sure, that the order is maintained)

 I merged all four ciphertexts and created a script [frequenceAnalysis.py](frequenceAnalysis.py) to count the letters in a given ciphertext.
 After that, they are sorted by their occurence.
 From there you can try to map each enciphered letter to the most probable plaintext letter obtaining a possible key dictionary.
+Prepare for some trial and error :-)

 Trying to decrypt the password yields this: